shmack01/PDFModPythonFunction/README.md

-There are 2 solutions to deploy:
+This solution has 2 options for deployment:
 - Publish code directly
-- Container.
+- Container

 Version: Python 3.8. <br/><br/>